vchs/ruby_vcloud_sdk/README.md

      upload_media
         returns: catalog item uploaded
         throws:
-          'RuntimeError' when strorage profile with the name does not exist or media file matching name already exists 'RestClient::BadRequest' for un-expected errors
+          'RuntimeError' when storage profile with the name does not exist or media file matching name already exists 'RestClient::BadRequest' for un-expected errors

   Network